kenylson23/lastortillas.cursor.2/replit.md

   - Created generateOrderId() and createWhatsAppOrderMessage() utilities for order processing
   - Updated EnhancedCart and OnlineMenu components to work without backend dependencies
   - Converted all price displays to use formatPrice() utility function
-  - Successfully built static production files ready for Vercel deployment
+  - Successfully configured for Replit deployment
   - Build output: 474KB main bundle with code splitting for optimal performance
   - All cart data persists in localStorage per location for excellent user experience